 Choosing Cedar Tree

 At the Squamish and Lilawat Cultural Center in Whistler, the tour guide, who herself came from Lilawat First Nations community spoke about how they chose the trees before taking their bark or before cutting them.
 She said – you hug the tree and only if you can touch your fingers while hugging can you take from the tree.
 Else you leave it alone to grow.
 If your fingers touch, you pray to the tree and then take no more than 2 hands or 2 arm lengths of bark from the tree.
-After taking you thank the tree for giving you the life-sustaining material.
+After taking you to thank the tree for giving you the life-sustaining material.

 It reminded me of the tree worshipping people I had met at Achanakmar in Chhattisgarh.
 How similar are the aboriginal cultures across the world!